claudia-maria-dudau/Pac-Man/README.md

   - accesing one of the options is done using the button of the joystick

 ### Game Requirments
+ There are 3 distinct objects in the game:
+  - The Player => shown by a fast blinking led
+  - The Enemies => shown by a blinking led (slower than the one of the player)
+  - The Food Items => shown by a static led

 ## Implementation details